SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-18-monogame-roundup-2023.markdown

 Thankfully there are quite a few engines and frameworks available today that do fit that bill:

 * They have been around for many years.
-* They are open source or give you access to their code. (ensuring if they did disappear, you still have what it takes to build).
+* They are open source or give you access to their code.
+(Ensuring if they did disappear, you still have what it takes to build).
 * Have a growing community ready to help at a moment's notice.

-The Framework of debate today is MonoGame, which despite all talk to the contrary is very much alive and well.
+The Framework of discussion today is MonoGame, which despite all talk to the contrary is very much alive and well.

 * [What is MonoGame?](#monogame)
 * [What is the MonoGame Framework?](#the-monogame-framework)